 How are we doing?
 Entered employment lost 2008 gains in 2009, and remained near the 2009 level through 2011, Employment retention returned to the 2007 level in 2009 and remained at that level through 2011.
-Both the rate by which Workforce Investment Act adult program participants entered employment and retained employment were near the same levels in 2011 as they were in 2007.
-Entered employment fell short of the negotiated Federal standard during the timeframe of 2007 through 2011, ranging from 5.8 percentage points minimum to 12.7 percentage points maximum.
-The employment retention rate exceeded the negotiated Federal standard in 2010 and 2011, and nearly met the standard in 2007 and 2009.
+The rate by which Workforce Investment Act adult program participants entered employment increased by 6.1% from 2011 to 2012, while employment retention remained stable.
+Entered employment fell short of the negotiated Federal standard during the timeframe of 2008 through 2012.
+However, entered employment was only 2.5 percentage points below the standard in 2012.
+The employment retention rate exceeded the negotiated Federal standard in 2010 through 2012, and nearly met the standard in 2009.
 Employment retention fell short of the negotiated standard in 2008 by 5.2 percentage points.
 The U.S. Department of Labor (USDOL), Employment and Training Administration (ETA) considers attainment by the states of 80% or more of the Federal standard as acceptable performance.
-Therefore, although the entered employment and employment retention rates were below the negotiated Federal standard during the years stated above, the rates were within the acceptable range of 80% of the negotiated standard for all years 2007 through 2011.
+Therefore, although the entered employment and employment retention rates were below the negotiated Federal standard during the years stated above, the rates were well within the acceptable range of 80% of the negotiated standard for all years 2008 through 2012.
 An effort which will enhance attainment of employment is the Skills2Compete initiative that involves establishing a relationship with the WIA One-Stop Job Services Centers.
 This relationship will contribute to increasing the number of Marylanders who receive skills training.